I Want to Break Free! Persuasion and Anti-Social Behavior of LLMs in Multi-Agent Settings with Social Hierarchy: Introduction

-\paragraph{Contributions.} Our work offers a set of noteworthy insights: i) First of all, we study the consequences of interacting LLM-agents in an unexplored scenario shaped by social hierarchy, shedding light on possible effects that authority and associated roles can have in terms of unintended behaviors between artificial agents. ii) Then, we show that, among the five LLMs we tested, only three are actually able to generate meaningful conversations that are not fatally impacted by hallucinations such as role switching.
-This speaks to recent works underscoring and assessing the limits of existing LLMs in maintaining multi-turn interactions keeping adherence to persona-based instructions \citep{li2024measuring}. iii) Third, we find that persuasion ability correlates with the agents' persona but, contrary to what happens with anti-social behavior, is also highly dependent on the goal assigned to the prisoner.
-When the goal is more demanding, not only persuasion is less likely, but the prisoner agent desists from persuasion more frequently. iv) Fourth, we observe that, for those LLMs that are capable to complete the role-playing tasks, anti-social behaviors often emerge.
-We then investigate the main drivers of anti-social behaviors, highlighting that the persona characteristics of artificial agents, and especially the guard persona, substantially and positively impact toxicity, harassment and violence.
-Importantly, anti-social behavior emerges also without direct prompting of an abusive attitude from the agent at the top of the simulated social hierarchy (i.e., the guard).
-Finally, v) by showing that undesired behavior emerges independently from agents' personas, we call for further discussion on the safety and unintended actions of artificial agents.
+\paragraph{Contributions.} i) We study interactions between LLM agents in a novel scenario shaped by social hierarchy, highlighting the effects of authority and roles on unintended behaviors between artificial agents.\footnote{There are alternative hierarchical contexts that would be interesting to analyze, e.g., parents and children, but our focus was specifically on adversarially motivated agents.} ii) Among the six LLMs tested, only four generate meaningful conversations unaffected by fatal hallucinations such as role switching, aligning with recent work on the limits of LLMs in maintaining persona-based multi-turn interactions \citep{li2024measuring}. iii) We find that persuasion ability correlates with agent personas but, unlike anti-social behavior, also depends on the prisoner’s goal: a more ambitious goal reduces persuasion success and generally even decreases the prisoner’s effort in convincing the guard. iv) We find that anti-social behaviors frequently emerge regardless of the instructions provided for attitude and personality.
+We identify key drivers of these behaviors, showing that persona characteristics -- especially of the guard -- substantially influence toxicity, harassment, and violence: notably, anti-social behavior arises even without explicit prompting for abusive attitudes.